rayliuca/personal-site/src/data/about.md

 # Currently

-After finishing my course works, I am planning and have begun to learn some popular tools and work on some projects, such as:
+After finishing my degree, I am planning and have begun to learn some popular tools and work on some projects, such as:

 - this website!
 - Docker